devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 });
 ```

 Go ahead and run the test in VS Code to make sure it works and then run the test again with coverage from the command console.
+This will result in something similar to the following:

 ```sh
 ➜  npm run test:coverage